Hand Deeps

 Hand Deeps is an area of the English Channel located 8 nmi south-west of Rame Head, Cornwall and 3.5 nmi north-west of the Eddystone.
 The name comes from the five pinnacles there which rise from the surrounding sea bed depth of 55 metres to depth between 7 and 19 metres from the surface.
 The pinnacles are within a rectangle about 1 nmi north-south and 0.5 nmi west-east.

 The central pinnacle rises from more than 40 metres to 7 metres.
-Its anemone-covered walls and frequent good visibility make it a popular dive site.
+Its sea anemone-covered walls and frequent good visibility make it a popular dive site.